jmiedzinski/senv/README.md

 and make them available via system environment variables For more information on spring cloud config take a look [here](https://cloud.spring.io/spring-cloud-config/).

+This for extends original project by adding integration with Hashicorp Vault.
+While Vault itself is integrated with Spring cloud config server, a custom X-Config-Token is needed to allow SCCS to fetch secrets from vault instance.
+Token have to be obtained outside of an app and passed with "-t" argument

 # Install

 You can get the latest binary using Go: